 Lawyers face non-legal, analytical issues every day.
 Business lawyers need to understand a business in order to represent their client properly.
 Litigators need to judge the best route in adopting a litigation strategy.
 Family lawyers routinely need to value a business.
 Environmental lawyers need to understand economic externalities.
 Social lawyers need familiarity with financial instruments that have positive and negative attributes.
 Students taking this course will find it foundational in running a business, advising a business, or litigating business matters that go beyond the strict letter of the law.
 In this sense, this is not your standard doctrinal law school course.
 Rather, it is designed to give students the tools necessary to interact with the business community and run a company or firm.
-While there is no prerequisite for this course, students should be comfortable with numbers and graphs.

 The areas of focus include:

 - Decision Analysis, Games and Information: We will explore a standard technique that has been developed to organize thinking about decision-making problems and to solve them.

 - Accounting: Basic accounting concepts will be introduced, and the relationship between accounting information and economic reality will be examined.